 Despite its reputation as the “Sunshine State” and a tourist destination, Florida harbors a lengthy and painful history of racial violence.
 Dr. Tameka Hobbs examines the history of lynching and racial violence in Florida, outlining the overall arc of the “lynching era” in the United States, normal dated between 1882 and 1930, as these instances of extralegal violence became more sporadic in the 1940s.
 She also highlights to role of Harry T. Moore’s advocacy against lynching and in favor of civil rights for African Americans in Florida.

-The Lake Wales Museum & Cultural Center is open Tuesday – Saturday from 9:00 a.m. – 5:00 p.m.
+The Lake Wales History Museum is open Tuesday – Saturday from 9:00 a.m. – 5:00 p.m.
 Admission is free.
 Parking is free and the first floor is accessible for persons with disabilities, wheelchairs and strollers.